harrymkt/zluinav/content/docs/documentation.md

 # Documentation Site
 Zluinav supports built-in documentation template that allows you to create list base documentation pages.
 Each section, starting at content/, you can create a subsection documentation.
 You can also look the docs folder of this theme.

 **Note**: documentations can be sorted by the method you like.
-Zluinav documentation uses weight sort style.
+Even multiple sort methods can be used in multiple subsections.
+Zluinav documentation uses weight and title sort styles.
 Please note that when using weight, you also need to set for subsections.

 ## Setup
 First, create first documentation section in content folder, and add _index.md to it containing the following frontmadder.
 For this documentation, we will create docs folder.